Building a highly converting eCommerce landing page can be complex if you don’t follow some eCommerce landing page ideas.

 Visually enticing images

-Adding images is one of the best eCommerce landing page ideas, it will make the page visually pleasing, but you shouldn’t overcrowd your page with images.
+Adding images is one of the eCommerce landing page best practices, it will make the page visually pleasing, but you shouldn’t overcrowd your page with images.

 Visitors are generally attracted to images and videos than text because our human brain processes image 60k times quicker than text.